tgey/Coursework1-Data-mining/README.md

 * Docker
 * Datasets (add to /data/raw/ in the checkout)

+Docker needs to be allowed to use at least 11GB of memory - his is an option in the docker settings.

 That's it!
 Docker compose takes care of the rest.

 ## Initiate docker